flipcoder/qor/README.md

 Copyright (c) 2011-2016 Grady O'Connell

-See CREDITS for a list of contributers.
+See CREDITS.md for a list of contributers.

 Status: Hobby project, still tinkering